nextnano/FortranInputParser/Documentation.md

  cluster-numbers                         = 1 3 5 6                    ! an array of integers
  material-name                           = Al(x)Ga(1-x)As             ! a string
  alloy-function                          = constant                   ! a string
- growth-coordinate-axis                  = 0 0 1                      ! an array of integers
  alloy-concentration                     = 0.3    !
 You can write 0.3, 0.3d0 or 0.3e0.
 It will always be treated as double.
  band-gaps                               = 1.4  2.0  3.0              ! an array of double values
  crystal-type                            = zincblende                 ! a string